xitrum-framework/xitrum-doc/guide/en/action_view.rst

     )
   }

-Pass layout directly in respondView
+Pass layout directly to respondView
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::